Tourmaline: United States

-Some fine gems and specimen material have been produced in the United States, with the first discoveries in 1822, in the state of Maine.
-California became a large producer of tourmaline in the early 1900s.
+Some fine gems and specimen material have been produced in the United States, with the first discoveries in 1821, in the state of Maine.

+Maine

+Two college students were the first to discover tourmaline in Maine in 1821 on Mount Mica in Paris, Maine.
+In 1972, the Dunton Quarry on Plumbago Mountain in Newry was excavated and miners found what is known as "The Big Pocket" or "The Big Find" that contained two metric tons of tourmaline.
+The 1972 find revived gem mining in the state.
+The tourmaline discovered in 1972 included green, red and watermelon specimens.
+In 2022, the Maine Mineral & Gem Museum in Bethel opened the exhibition "The Big Find: The Legend Continues" which showcased stones from the 1972 find cut by 12 jewelers from across the country.
+Notable Maine tourmalines include a flawless 256-carat blue gem and a 69-carat gem purchased by Tiffany & Co.
 The Maine deposits tend to produce crystals in raspberry pink-red as well as minty greens.

+California

 The California deposits are known for bright pinks, as well as bicolors.
+California became a large producer of tourmaline in the early 1900s.
 During the early 1900s, Maine and California were the world's largest producers of gem tourmalines.
 The Empress Dowager Cixi of China loved pink tourmaline and bought large quantities for gemstones and carvings from the then new Himalaya Mine, located in San Diego County, California.
 It is not clear when the first tourmaline was found in California.
 Native Americans have used pink and green tourmaline as funeral gifts for centuries.
 The first documented case was in 1890 when Charles Russel Orcutt found pink tourmaline at what later became the Stewart Mine at Pala, California in San Diego County.